oauth-io/sdk-node/README.md

 To use this SDK, you need to create an account (if you don't have one yet) on [oauth.io](https://oauth.io), create an app in the [Dashboard](https://oauth.io/dashboard) and add a provider to that app.

-You'll have to go on the provider's website to register a new app, and copy its keys on oauth.io. **Don't forget to select the Node.js backend on OAuth.io.**
+You'll have to go on the provider's website to register a new app, and copy its keys on oauth.io.

 Initializing the SDK
 --------------------